edulinq/cse-cracks-course/quizzes/regex/questions/create-function/prompt.md

-Implement a function with the folowing signature and description:
+Implement a function with the following signature and description:

 ```
 import re